American Knife and Tool Institute

 FACT:

 Automatic knives are a valuable tool in many situations where it is difficult to use two hands to open the knife.
-A study completed in 2015 found that there was no evidence in states that allowed automatic knives that crimes of murder, robbery or aggravated assault increased compared to periods before and after automatic knives were illegal and then legal.
+A study completed in 2015 found that there was no evidence in states that allowed automatic knives that crimes of murder, robbery, or aggravated assault increased compared to periods before and after automatic knives were illegal and then legal.

 AKTI is removing automatic restrictions state by state and working to enact federal law to protect the rights of knife owners who travel between different states and jurisdictions.
-Our goal is also to repeal the FSA which is a ban on the commerce of valuable tools between states.
-We diligently and responsibly work to eliminate restrictions that hamper the ability of the knife community to do business or knife owners to chose the best tool for the task at hand.
+Our goal is also to repeal the FSA, which is a ban on the commerce of valuable tools between states.
+We diligently and responsibly work to eliminate restrictions that hamper the ability of the knife community to do business or knife owners to choose the best tool for the task at hand.

 Learn more about State Laws Regarding Auto-Open Knives.